This is a Fact Sheet containing Frequently Asked Questions about Dental Implants at the University Dental and Implant Centre. (updated June 2012).

 Please note: the prices indicated above are only a guide and will depend entirely upon the initial assessment.
 The normal consultation charge for those who are not registered with the practice is £70, inclusive of all x-rays and investigations.

-Here at the University Dental and Implant Centre, dental implants are carried out with a team of dentists and nurses highly experienced in this procedure.
+Here at the University Dental and Implant Centre, dental implants are carried out by the Lead Clinician Dr Abhi Pal with his team of nurses and technicians who are highly experienced in this procedure.

 Arrange an implant consultation with Dr Abhi Pal to assess your mouth.
 He will make some moulds and take some radiographs and photographs.
 After doing some planning, he will be able to inform you when you can get started on replacing those missing teeth, and an estimate of the costs.